-3) Replace ABS loom (some lines cut, I’ll reinstate them) – done!
+Replace ABS loom (some lines cut, I’ll reinstate them) – done!
 (Easier to repair the loom)

-4) Secure all fuel, brake and ABS lines under the car to original clips – done!
+Secure all fuel, brake and ABS lines under the car to original clips – done!
 (Mostly using original clips)

-6) Spot weld rear seat mountings to floor and inner arches.
+Spot weld rear seat mountings to floor and inner arches – done!

-14) Replace one front wheel bearing (I have a note from Brian, with a new bearing and drive flange). – not done!
+Replace one front wheel bearing (I have a note from Brian, with a new bearing and drive flange). – not done!
 (I can’t find anything wrong with either front wheel bearing, so will see how it goes for a bit.)

 I’ve taken a few more photos of it as I got it.
 The interior isn’t completely refitted yet, but the car looks very complete and I’ve not found anything missing so far.
 Click HERE for the ‘as I got it’ photos.